-- Top the center of the disc of dough with about 1 tsp of refried beans, 1 tsp of vegan cheese, and ½ Tbsp of soyrizo.
-You can vary the amounts if you like, but don’t use more than a little over a Tbsp of filling in total.
-There are 3 tsp to a Tbsp.
-If you overfill them they will not seal properly.
+- Top the center of the disc of dough with about 1 teaspoon of refried beans, 1 teaspoon of vegan cheese, and ½ tablespoon of soyrizo.
+You can vary the amounts if you like, but don’t use more than a little over a tablespoon of filling in total.
+There are 3 teaspoon to a tablespoon If you overfill them they will not seal properly.

 - Next, bring the edges of the dough up and over to encase the filling.
 Pinch the edges together to form a seal.
 Now pat the sealed dough ball out until it forms a flat disc again.
 The disc should be about ⅓ inch thick.
 Don't worry if a hole or crack forms in the pupusa.
 Just use a little bit of the dough to patch it.
 With the clay like texture of the dough it is easy to add more and then smooth it out with a bit of water.
 Lay the discs on a sheet pan lined with parchment paper or a silicone mat as you prepare them.